pAllavighorpade/hello-world-/README.md

 # hello-world-

-to create repository
+To create repository

-to create a new application for the use of common people. this application is giving benefits to all
+To create a new application for the use of common people.
+This application is giving benefits to all